 This, her first poetry collection, is accessible but never trivial: warm, earthy, intelligent and – just when you begin to snuggle into the intimacy of it – spiked with fire and venom.

-wormwood, earth and honey can be ordered directly from Circaidy Gregory Press either as a paperback or illustrated e-book.
+wormwood, earth and honey can be ordered from all online or bricks and mortar bookstores worldwide.

 Superficially it is a book about relationships.
 Victoria goes through two love affairs, neither of which bring more than transitory happiness.
 Finally she tracks down the one who will accept and understand, share and encourage her art.